Sonderkommando Rote Kapelle: Berlin

-After the first six arrests the Gestapo had obtained sufficient information to begin an operation to arrest as many as possible.
+After the first six arrests the Gestapo had obtained sufficient evidence to arrest a large number of people.
 Between 12 and 16 September 1942, another 35 people were arrested and taken to either the prison at Gestapo HQ or to the city jail on Alexanderplatz.
-In this operation, house searches were conducted to look for evidence that could be used to expand the search.
-For example, when Hannelore Thiel was arrested on 16 September 1942 the search found an amplifying device for a Volksempfänger radio, a KPD pamphlet Organisiert den revolutionären Massenkampf gegen Faschismus und imperialistischen Krieg ("Organize the revolutionary mass struggle against fascism and imperialist war") as well as several books that included Das Kapital by Karl Marx.
+In this operation, house searches were conducted, looking for evidence.
+For example, when Hannelore Thiel was arrested on 16 September 1942, the search found an amplifying device for a Volksempfänger radio, a KPD pamphlet Organisiert den revolutionären Massenkampf gegen Faschismus und imperialistischen Krieg ("Organize the revolutionary mass struggle against fascism and imperialist war") as well as several books that included Das Kapital by Karl Marx.
 When Helmut Roloff was captured 17 September 1942, the first radio transmitter built in a suitcase, which was non-functional was recovered by the Gestapo.